takujiusui/takujiusui.github.io/research.md

 <div style="text-align: right"><p style="font-size:10pt;color:DimGrey">Common duckweed,<i> Lemna minor.</i> Photo by Emma Menchions</p></div>

 ### Evolution and coexistence
 How do mechanisms of species coexistence evolve across micro- and macro-evolutionary scales, and in turn, how does this influence the persistence of communities?
 In collaboration with the [Germain Lab at UBC](https://germainlab.weebly.com/), we are using duckweeds to empirically test the micro-evolutionary trajectory of coexistence.
-In a recent working group, we also produced a perspective piece investigating, at the macroevolutionary scale, the role of coexistence mechanisms in the origin and maintenance of new species ([Germain et al. 2020](https://www.cell.com/trends/ecology-evolution/fulltext/S0169-5347(20)30339-6)).
+In a recent working group, we also produced a perspective piece investigating, at the macroevolutionary scale, the role of coexistence mechanisms in the origin and maintenance of new species ([Germain et al. 2020 Trends in Ecology & Evolution](https://www.cell.com/trends/ecology-evolution/fulltext/S0169-5347(20)30339-6)).

 ### Meta-analyses and scientific replicability
 Meta-analyses in ecology and evolution can be a powerful tool for synthesizing overarching patterns and generating new hypotheses.
 During my undergraduate, I conducted a phylogenetic meta-analysis to investigate if ecological and geographical drivers could explain some of the variability seen in changes in spring migratory phenology of birds with climate change ([Usui et al. 2017 Journal of Animal Ecology](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/1365-2656.12612)).
 We found that life-history traits such as migration distance was able to explain some of this variation.
 We also found a phylogenenetic signal in phenological response, although substantial species and spatial variation in phenology remained.